mnordberg/solace-candidate-assignment-main/DISCUSSION.md

 ### My Approach to Code Review

-I started by reading through the codebase systematically, looking for:
+I started by reading through the codebase systematically (with the help of Claude Code), looking for:
 - **Runtime errors** that would crash the app
 - **Type safety issues** and improper use of TypeScript
 - **React anti-patterns** or violation of best practices